johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2024-08-27-using-azd-for-faster-incremental-azure-static-web-app-deployments-in-github-actions/index.md

 description: 'Learn how to speed up deployments of Azure Static Web Apps in GitHub Actions using the AZD command.'
 ---

 This post is a follow on from the post [Using AZD for faster incremental Azure Container App deployments in Azure DevOps](../2024-07-15-using-azd-for-faster-incremental-azure-container-app-deployments-in-azure-devops/index.md).
-In that post, we looked at how to speed up deployments of Azure Container Apps in Azure DevOps using [Azure Developer CLI (`azd`)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).
+In that post, we looked at how to speed up deployments of Azure Container Apps in Azure DevOps using the [Azure Developer CLI (`azd`)](https://learn.microsoft.com/en-us/azure/developer/azure-developer-cli/).
 In this post, we're going to look at how to speed up deployments of Azure Static Web Apps in GitHub Actions using `azd`.

+![title image reading "Using AZD for faster incremental Azure Static Web App deployments in GitHub Actions" with the Azure Static Web Apps logo](title-image.png)

-There's going to be a lot of overlap between the two posts.
-I don't want to force you to read two posts, so I'll duplicate some of the content from the previous post here.
+There's going to be some overlap between the last post and this one.
+I don't want to force you to read them both, so I'll duplicate some of the content from the previous post here.
 But I'll also add some new content that's specific to deploying Azure Static Web Apps in GitHub Actions with `azd`.

-![title image reading "Using AZD for faster incremental Azure Static Web App deployments in GitHub Actions" with the Azure Static Web Apps logo](title-image.png)

 <!--truncate-->